top of page

 The cons:

 • Qualitative question answering suffers from error and hallucination.
-For instance, we asked about server useful lives at Alphabet and got back an answer about Greenpeace.
+For instance, we asked about server useful lives at Alphabet and received an answer about Greenpeace.

 ChatBiz is a financial chatbot, as the name implies.
 We haven’t tried it yet.
 You can test it here.
 Once you do, let us know what you think.

-More equity research tools using natural language processing (NLP) and machine learning
+More equity research tools using AI, natural language processing (NLP) and machine learning

 Uptrends.ai uses language models to detect bullish vs. bearish sentiment indicators across stocks, topics, and market-wide.